knrdl/hubleys-dashboard/README.md

 So you run a bunch of self-hosted services for multiple users but are tired of handing out links?
 No problem, Hubleys got you covered.

 - separate dashboard per user, according to their groups/permissions
-- all dashboard contents are predefined by the admin
+- all dashboard contents are predefined by the admin(s)
 - dashboard features:
   - link tiles, organized by folders
   - search engines with autocomplete
   - upcoming calendar events
+  - show messages to the users
 - customizable & dynamic backgrounds
 - current weather & forecast
 - clock, stopwatch, timer